Georgia leaf watch is on! Looking for the best in fall foliage? Georgia State Parks offer fantastic options for viewing fall leaf color.

 Looking for fall colors, but don’t want to travel too far?
 Just west of Atlanta you’ll find 9 miles of hiking trails, a beautiful creek, and small lake at Sweetwater Creek State Park.

-Sign up for a guided hike to learn more about this park’s Civil War history.
+Sign up for a guided hike to learn more about this park’s Civil War history from the park rangers.
 Make a weekend of it with a stay in one of their yurts!

-Tallulah is one of the most spectacular canyons in the southeast, and you can choose from easy or difficult trails at this awesome state park.
+Tallulah Gorge is one of the most spectacular canyons in the southeast, and you can choose from easy or difficult trails at Tallulah Gorge State Park.

-Hike along the rim to several overlooks with waterfall views, or get a permit from the park office to trek all the way to the bottom.
+Hike along the rim to several overlooks with waterfall views, or get a permit from the park office to trek all the way to the bottom (they’re free).
 And definitely take in the most beautiful views from the suspension bridge!
 In November, you can watch expert kayakers as they enjoy the bi-annual “whitewater releases.”

 Be sure to watch the park’s film in the Visitor Center, because it includes heart-racing footage of kayakers and news clips from Karl Wallenda’s famous tightrope walk across the gorge.

-Nestled in the rolling hills of Georgia’s upper Piedmont, this is one of northern Georgia’s best kept secrets.
+Nestled in the rolling hills of Georgia’s upper Piedmont, Victoria Bryant State Park is one of northern Georgia’s best kept secrets.
 A beautiful stream flows through the park, providing the perfect setting for an after-picnic stroll.

 Hikers can follow either the short nature trail or the longer perimeter trail that travels through hardwoods and crosses creeks.
 It’s a great place to get away from the crowds and enjoy the beautiful changing leaves.

-Vogel State Park, located at the base of Blood Mountain, is just perfect for fall leaf viewing!
+Vogel State Park, located at the base of Blood Mountain, is just perfect for Georgia Leaf Watch adventures.

 The 4-mile Bear Hair Gap Trail makes a nice day trip for experienced hikers, offering great mountain color and a birds-eye view of the park’s lake.
 For an easier walk, follow the Lake Loop to Trahlyta Falls.
 And if you’re feeling up for the challenge — consider the 13-mile Coosa Backcountry Trail.

 The twisting roads around Vogel, particularly Wolf Pen Gap Road, offer some of north Georgia’s prettiest fall scenery.
-Nearby is Helton Creek Falls and Mountain Crossings, a must-stop, where you can find beautiful mountain views from the back.
+Nearby is Helton Creek Falls and the Mountain Crossings store, a must-stop, where you can find beautiful mountain views from the back of the shop.

-MORE INFORMATION FOR YOUR FALL LEAF PEEPING ADVENTURES
+MORE INFORMATION FOR YOUR GEORGIA LEAF WATCH ADVENTURES

 - FALL IN ATLANTA: 43+ Freaking Fabulous Ways To Cozy Up To Fall In & Around Atlanta

-- FALL FESTIVALS: 2021: The 55+ Best Fall Festivals In Georgia That You’ll Love
+- FALL FESTIVALS: 55+ Best Fall Festivals In Georgia That You’ll Love

 - HIKE INN: “Hike Inn” To This Epic Fall Destination Perfect For Outdoor Families